-Under the BSIG, critical infrastructure operators:
+For example, under the BSIG, operators of essential services:

-- Must every two years demonstrate to the BSI that their facilities meet BSIG requirements through audits, examinations, or certifications (Section 8a(3), BSIG (as amended by the IT-SiG)). - Are subject to fines of up to EUR50,000 for failures (Section 14, BSIG (as amended by the IT-SiG)).
+- Must demonstrate every two years to the BSI that their facilities meet BSIG requirements through audits, examinations, or certifications (Section 8a(3), BSIG). - Are subject to significant fines of up to EUR20 million for failures (Section 14, BSIG).